lisabardelli/CV/README.md

 #### Excellent communicator with Stakeholder Management and Team working skills

-- Working for customer-centric approach enabled by technology companies helps me to develop good communication skills and the ability to identify and correctly interpret Stakeholders' needs and expectations and avoid miscommunication.
+- Working for customer-centric approach enabled by technology companies helps me develop good communication skills and the ability to identify and correctly interpret Stakeholders' needs and expectations and avoid miscommunication.

 - During Makers, I frequently paired programming with multiple individuals, demonstrating a clearly and effectively way of communicating and capacity to work collaboratively with others.